Ben Fuller (producer)

-Sir Benjamin John Fuller (20 March 1875 – 10 March 1952) was an English-born Australian theatrical entrepreneur.
+Sir Benjamin John Fuller (20 March 1875 – 10 March 1952) was an English-born New Zealand and Australian theatrical entrepreneur, serving as a producer and manager, he best known for establishing the franchise of theatre company's that bears his name.
+He came from a show business family his father was singer John Fuller and his brother John Fuller Jnr. was also a theatre entrepreneur.
+He was the grandfather of Australian actress, arts patron and philanthropist Lynn Rainbow.

 Biography

+Benjamin John Fuller was born on 20 March 1875 in Shoreditch, London to compositor turned tenor John Fuller (senior) and Harriett, née Jones.

+Early career

-Benjamin John Fuller was born on 20 March 1875 in Shoreditch, London to compositor John Fuller (senior) and Harriett, née Jones.
-From December 1884 to February 1885 young Ben appeared in a juvenile production of The Pirates of Penzance at the Savoy Theatre; two years later he was a member of Montague Robey's Midget Minstrels and later joined Warwick Gray's Juvenile Opera Company.
+Fuller became interested in stage, when from December 1884 to February 1885, aged just 10, he appeared in a juvenile production of the Gilbert and Sullivan opera The Pirates of Penzance at the Savoy Theatre; two years later he was a member of Montague Robey's Midget Minstrels and later joined Warwick Gray's Juvenile Opera Company.
 Ben's father, John Fuller Snr., a tenor, gave up his day job as a compositor when he was invited to join the songwriter Harry Hunter's Mohawk Minstrels in October 1881.

 In 1889, John Fuller Snr. accepted an invitation to tour Australia with the London Pavilion Company and arrived in Melbourne aboard the Cuzco on 3 August 1889.
 After the company disbanded in January 1890, John Fuller Snr. decided to stay in Australia as he could see great opportunities in the theatre business in both Australia and New Zealand.
 In July 1891 he was joined by his second wife Matilda Fuller, son John Fuller Jnr. and daughter Hettie Fuller in Melbourne, after their voyage aboard the Oratava.

+His son Ben financed the film Captain Thunderbolt.